GCUGreyArea/GenesisTest/README.md

 your customer would be satisfied.

 1. This project should be implimented in one of the following languages C, C++, or java.
-2. You will need to proved a build system for your project that 2.1.
+2. You will need to proved a build system for your project that.
+    2.1.
 Builds the project.
     2.2.
 Runs the unit test without needing to execute your 'main' function.
     2.3.
 Additionaly, if it is written in c or c++ and you have the time, provide a function through your build system that